Expert / 18 April, 2020 / Etienne Horner

 Pregnancy poses particular challenges related to the different construction of masculinity, femininity and sexuality.
 Differences between men and women are at no other point so sharply delineated.
-The feeling about sex whilst pregnant depends very much on individual feelings about sex, the partner’s feelings about sex and the physical and emotional changes during the pregnancy.
+The feeling about sex whilst pregnant depends very much on individual feelings about sex, the partner’s feelings about sex, and the physical and emotional changes during the pregnancy.
 Many couples find these differences exciting and so women become aroused more easily and climax quicker.
 Many men find their pregnant wifes sexier than ever and sex can even be more pleasurable and more frequent.
-However when some couples find pregnancy as their peak erotic time other couples find it difficult and a downturn in desire and sexual satisfaction.
-For most of the couples it is a combination of both.
+However, when some couples find pregnancy as their peak erotic time other couples find it difficult and a downturn in desire and sexual satisfaction.
+For most couples, it is a combination of both.
 But most importantly all the above feelings are normal.

 There are emotional and physical changes during each trimester in pregnancy.
 During the first trimester desire for sex can be increased as for once the thought about birth control is not important anymore.
 Breasts become more sensitive which could cause increased pleasure or pain.
 Nausea is very common in the first trimester and therefore may limit the amount of intercourse or orgasms.